UNBOXING: The Davos Swag Bag

 Photo: Business Insider

+One of the most popular posts I wrote about Davos last year was the one about unboxing the swag bag.So, naturally, I unboxed this year’s swag bag.

-The Davos conference is the most prestigious and important conference in the world.
-So one might expect that the Davos swag bag would be similarly superlative.
+This is the most prestigious conference in the world, so one has high hopes for the swag bag.

-Upon opening the Davos swag bag, however, one quickly encounters lots of paper.
-That doesn't look promising.
-Maybe some goodies are hiding at the bottom.
-Let's dump it and see.

-That's it.
-That's the swag bag for the most important and prestigious conference in the world.
-It's a serious and well-meaning swag bag, clearly--no crass commercialism here.
-It's a PRAGMATIC swag bag.
-But, man, is it a boring swag bag.
-As a token of my apologies on behalf of the World Economic Forum for it being so boring, I bring you this exclusive picture of...
-Charlize Theron.

 Business Insider Emails & Alerts